NinoRisteski/HubermanAnswers/README.md

 ```python
 python3 src/upload_data_manually.py
 ```
 *Only initially to process the transcripts.
-No need to run in every time you run the app.*
+Don't run it every time you run the app.*

 6. Run the Application: